MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 | Sales Order Notes | Sales Order Notes | [!INCLUDE[prod_short](includes/prod_short.md)] -> [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[crm_md](includes/crm_md.md)] -> [!INCLUDE[prod_short](includes/prod_short.md)] |  |

 > [!NOTE]
-> The mappings for the Item Unit of Measurement, Resource Unit of Measurement, and Unit Group tables are available only if your administrator has turned on the **Feature Update: Multiple Units of Measurement Synchronisation with Dynamics 365 Sales** feature switch on the **Feature Management** page.
+> The mappings for the Item Unit of Measure, Resource Unit of Measure, and Unit Group tables are available only if your administrator has turned on the **Feature Update: Multiple Units of Measurement Synchronisation with Dynamics 365 Sales** feature switch on the **Feature Management** page.
 For more information, see [Synchronising Items and Resources with Products in Different Units of Measurement](admin-prepare-dynamics-365-for-sales-for-integration.md#synchronizing-items-and-resources-with-products-with-different-units-of-measure).

 ## <a name="synchronizing-items-and-resources-with-products-with-different-units-of-measure"></a>Synchronising Items and Resources with Products with Different Units of Measurement
-Businesses often produce or purchase the items in one unit of measurement, and then sell them in another.
+Businesses often produce or purchase the items in one unit of measure, and then sell them in another.
 To synchronise items that use multiple units of measurement, you must turn on the **Feature Update: Multiple Units of Measurement Synchronisation with Dynamics 365 Sales** feature switch on the **Feature Management** page.

 When you turn on the feature update, a new Unit Group table is created and assigned to each item and resource in [!INCLUDE[prod_short](includes/prod_short.md)].
 The tables let you map the Unit Group, Item Unit of Measure, and Resource Unit of Measure tables in [!INCLUDE[prod_short](includes/prod_short.md)] to the Dynamics 365 Sales Unit Group in [!INCLUDE[crm_md](includes/crm_md.md)].
 The following image shows the mappings.